PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/sessions/01-landiq.md

 `01-split.py` logs the discovered year list (expect 2016, 2018-2024).
 If a year you staged is missing from that log, fix `$LANDIQ_RAW` and re-run.

-If it was not run in advance, a current version is already on S3 -- pull that into `$LANDIQ_HARMONIZED` and continue on:
+If this section was not run in advance, a current version is already on S3 -- pull that into `$LANDIQ_HARMONIZED` and continue on:

 ```bash
 aws s3 --profile magic cp s3://carb/management/crops/v4.2/parcels-consolidated.gpkg "$LANDIQ_HARMONIZED/"